tcallsen/node-postman-its/README.md

-# Automated Postman Integration Tests for a REST API
+# Automated Postman Tests for a REST API

-A project containing a Sample REST API and integration tests created in Postman.
-The Postman integration tests are designed to be executed from the command-line with [Newman](https://github.com/postmanlabs/newman).
+A project containing a Sample REST API and tests created in Postman.
+The Postman tests are designed to be executed from the command-line with [Newman](https://github.com/postmanlabs/newman).

 ## Building and Running the Sample REST API